 pinch of prepared horseradish, or 1 2-inch piece horseradish

-If serving fresh, refrigerating, or freezing, cool the mix and then pour into room-temperature quart containers; mince the garlic and add a pinch to each container, along with a pinch of prepared horseradish, before serving.
+If serving fresh, refrigerating, or freezing, cool and then pour the mix into quart containers; mince the garlic and add a pinch to each container, along with a pinch of prepared horseradish, and then seal and shake before serving.

 To serve, shake one quart jar vigorously to combine the flavors.
 Put ice cubes, 2 whole green olives, and 1 clove roasted or pickled garlic into each pint glass.
 Pour in 2 ounces of vodka and 1/2–1 ounce of green olive brine if desired, and then fill the rest of the glass with the bloody mix.
 Stir and taste; adjust proportions or add seasonings as desired.
 Garnish with Dilly Beans or refrigerator-pickled asparagus and a lime slice.
 Serves 3–4.